-Penn State is planning a phased return over the summer semester to a full on-campus learning environment for fall 2021.
+After a phased return over the summer semester, Penn State is planning for a full on-campus learning environment for fall 2021.
 The University’s priorities continue to be the health and well-being of its students, faculty, staff and local communities, and the plans for expanded in-person classes have the flexibility built in to quickly respond to changing pandemic conditions, if necessary.

-The University is preparing for a variety of scenarios if circumstances or guidance from the government and public health authorities requires a reassessment of the plan before the start of the summer and/or fall semesters.
-Expanded in-person learning is contingent on the latest health and safety guidelines, including physical distancing requirements, as they are adjusted over the summer and fall in response to the state of the pandemic.
+The University is preparing for a variety of scenarios if circumstances or guidance from the government and public health authorities requires a reassessment of the plan before the start of the fall semester.
+Expanded in-person learning is contingent on the latest health and safety guidelines, as they are adjusted over the summer and fall in response to the state of the pandemic.